tropiano/tropianhs/_posts/2025-06-06-may-report.md

 header-image: /images/may-report.jpg
 ---

 This time the report comes more or less on time.
-In May I still spent quite a lot of time travelling but I also managed to find time to do a few things
+In May, I still spent quite a lot of time travelling, but I also managed to find time to do a few new things

-- I started to work on a new feature for [xTopics][xtopics].
+- I started to **work on a new feature for [xTopics][xtopics]**.
 I keep postponing the launch, but I should be able to launch in June at some point.
-- I found one new client for freelancing.
-It's not a big contract but it is very interesting and helps me pay the bills.
+- I found **one new client** to freelance.
+It's not a big contract, but it is very interesting and helps me pay the bills.
-- I attended a [Startup conference][startupvillage] in Moscow and met a few interesting founders.
+- I **attended a [Startup conference][startupvillage]** in Moscow and met a few interesting founders.

-Quick update on my projects.
+Quick update on all
+my projects.
 Let's see how they went in May.

 ## [Data Freelance][tg-datafreelance]